ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 # Security Considerations # {#sec-security-considerations}

-Security considerations are inherited from the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}}, from {{RFC8392}} as to the usage of CWTs, from {{RFC7519}} as to the usage of JWTs, from {{RFC7641}} as to the usage of CoAP Observe, and from {{RFC6920}} with regard to resource naming through hashes.
+Security considerations are inherited from the ACE framework for Authentication and Authorization {{RFC9200}}, from {{RFC8392}} as to the usage of CWTs, from {{RFC7519}} as to the usage of JWTs, from {{RFC7641}} as to the usage of CoAP Observe, and from {{RFC6920}} with regard to resource naming through hashes.
 The following considerations also apply.

 The Authorization Server MUST ensure that each registered device can access and retrieve only its pertaining portion of the TRL.
 To this end, the Authorization Server can perform the required filtering based on the authenticated identity of the registered device, i.e., a (non-public) identifier that the Authorization Server can securely relate to the registered device and the secure association that they use to communicate.